Dark Side of the Moon: The Fulldome Experience

 More about the show:

 In the latest in our stellar series of evening events for adult audiences, the Planetarium at Glasgow Science Centre proudly presents a fulldome planetarium screening of The Dark Side of the Moon, inspired by the music of Pink Floyd.
-This sound and visual extravaganza features the entirety of the seminal The Dark Side of the Moon album from 1973 in Dolby 5.1, accompanied by mesmeric visualisations projected across the entirety of the planetarium's immersive 15m dome.
+This sound and visual extravaganza features the entirety of the seminal The Dark Side of the Moon album from 1973, accompanied by mesmeric visualisations projected across the entirety of the planetarium's immersive 15m dome.
 Prior to the main feature, our expert team of astronomers will take you on a tour of the cosmos, beyond the dark side of the Moon to the very edge of the known universe, in our state-of-the-art digital planetarium.

 This is an adults-only event, for ages 18+ and tickets cost £17pp.